Boundary conditions

 apply!(K, rhs, ch) essentially calculates

 where a[constrained] are the inhomogeneities.
-Consequently, the sign of rhs matters (in contrast to for apply_zero!).
+Consequently, the sign of rhs matters (in contrast with apply_zero!).

 apply!(v::AbstractVector, ch::ConstraintHandler)